jtladner/Courses/PracticalComputing/Fall_2018/Class3_Shell-pt2/readme.md

 3. Move into "Class3\_Shell-pt2/sandbox/images".
 This directory contains several pdf files.
 Using ```ls``` in combination with regular expressions within your text editor, as described in PCfB p.91-96, generate a shell script that will create renamed copies of all of these pdf files within a new sub-directory called "images\_renamed".
 For the image files that start with "test\_", the new names should omit "test\_3.6.7\_" from the beginning of the file names and ".txt" from within the file names.
 For the remaining files, omit all of the name that comes prior to the '-' character.

 4. Move into "Class3\_Shell-pt2/sandbox/zika\_genomes".
-This directory contains 88 fasta files, each containing a single Zika virus genome, and each sequence containing line within the fasta files has a maximum length of 70 nucleotides.
+This directory contains 89 fasta files.
+88 of these each containing a single Zika virus genome, and each sequence containing line within these fasta files has a maximum length of 70 nucleotides.
+The other is a test file containing a dummy sequence wrapped 5 nucleotides per line.

     This directory also contains a simple python script - "wrap_fasta.py" - that changes the length of the sequence lines in a fasta file.
 Here is an example command that will take an input fasta and generate a new version with sequence containing lines up to 20,000 nucleotides long: